observeinc/manifests/README.md

 # Observe kustomize manifests

+> **WARNING**: Use at your own peril, we are still iterating towards a 1.0.0 release

 This repository contains kustomized Kubernetes manifests supported by Observe.
 These are intended as a way of quickly ingesting Kubernetes data into your Observe instance.